timfernix/mediadb/README.md

 # MediaDB

 Welcome to **MediaDB**!
-This is a personal project designed to help you keep track of the movies, series, (and games) i've watched, as well as maintain a watchlist for future viewing.
+This is a personal project designed to help to keep track of the movies, series, (and games) i've watched, as well as maintain a watchlist for future viewing.

 ## Features